MEMORANDUM OF UNDERSTANDING

 Hereinafter collectively referred to as “Members” and individually as “Member”

-• PREAMBLE
+PREAMBLE

-(a) the European Commission funded the Gender Equality Network in the European Research Area (GENERA) project through H2020 GERI-4-201401 (GENERA, 01 September 2015 - 31 August 2018, Grant Agreement No. 665637);
+a) the European Commission funded the Gender Equality Network in the European Research Area (“GENERA”) Project through H2020 GERI-4-201401 (GENERA, 01 September 2015 – 31 August 2018, Grant Agreement No. 665637);

 RECOGNISING:

-The Members have agreed as follows:
+The signatories to this MoU have agreed as follows:

 ARTICLE 1 - Purpose of this Memorandum of Understanding

-1.1 The purpose of this Memorandum of Understanding, hereinafter the “MoU”, is to affirm the establishment of an international network, hereinafter “the GENERA Network”, for collaboration in gender equality policy in physics between research organisations, associations and consortia worldwide as well as internationally established physics communities and projects.
+The purpose of this Memorandum of Understanding (“MoU”), is to affirm the establishment of an international network and community of practice, hereinafter the “GENERA Network”, for collaboration in gender equality policy among physics-based universities, research organisations, associations and consortia worldwide, as well as internationally established physics communities and projects.

 ARTICLE 2 - Objectives of the GENERA Network